 You should also closely monitor your operating expense ratio, ensuring it stays within the 35-50% range.
 A rising ratio may indicate inefficiencies or deferred maintenance that needs addressing.
 Additionally, keep an eye on your cap rate real estate metrics to understand how market value shifts are impacting your potential exit strategies or refinancing power.

-Common pitfalls and how to avoid them in large portfolio forecasting
+Common cash flow forecasting pitfalls and how to avoid them

 FAQs